DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-11-improving-the-activity-log-and-timeline.md

 - adding the ability to filter and search the activity log
 - putting further details in the timeline and event log for all events, such as marking a condition as met or submitting an application
+- adding content to past events to spell out that something has changed or been deleted

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({